rohit--jain/Fiware-Context-Broker---Smart-Water-Network/Broker-Setup/Setup_Windows.md

 Once done, go to your windows command prompt and type **"wsl --shutdown"**

 ## Reference Tutorials
-The tutorials for NGSI-LD and FIWARE are here: https://ngsi-ld-tutorials.readthedocs.io/en/latest/
+The tutorials for NGSI-LD and FIWARE are here: https://ngsi-ld-tutorials.readthedocs.io/en/latest/<br>
+More information on Scorpio Broker: https://github.com/ScorpioBroker/ScorpioBroker